Key takeaways:

 Not all studies agree… as usual

-A study on women found that Lp(a) levels were only important in cardiovascular disease if the women also had high cholesterol (>220 mg/dl).[ref]
+An epidemiological study involving women found that Lp(a) levels were only important in cardiovascular disease if the women also had high cholesterol (>220 mg/dl).[ref]

 A 2012 study in people with diabetes found that higher Lp(a) levels did not correlate with an increased risk of heart disease.
-Note that there was no additional risk above the high risk from having diabetes.[ref]
+There was no additional risk above and beyond the high risk from diabetes.[ref]

 One problem with the epidemiological studies on Lp(a) is that most of them only last for 5 to 10 years, which may not be enough time to really determine causality.